finalFlash159/SmartCustoms-Assistant/README.md

 - These are scanned-image PDFs with no embedded text layer, which makes standard text-based parsing methods ineffective.
 - **Requirement**: Extract text with high accuracy, especially regarding dates and crucial references (circular numbers, etc.).

-Below is a sample dataset (in reality, the provided data may be less “clean”):
+Below is a sample dataset (in reality, the provided data may be less "clean"):

 <div style="display: flex; justify-content: space-between;">
   <img src="imgs/pdf1_sample.png" alt="pdf_sample" width="50%">